Customers demand refunds from Spark after All Blacks-Springboks streaming fail

 It was too hard to say how many customers were affected, but he believed it was "a small percentage" at any one time.

-Spark Sport operations has screens on the wall showing every device that the game was being streamed to.
+Spark Sport operations has screens on the wall showing every device that the game is being streamed to.
 It was clear that different devices were having problems at different times.

 Other customers were experiencing "localised issues" due to their own devices, and Spark had been helping them through that, Pirie said.
 He said the streaming issue had not been happening in the earlier games.